isomerpages/moe-navalbasepri/_for-parents/E Open House.md

 <b>5.
 How can I communicate with my child’s teachers?</b>

 Parents may email the teacher directly using the email addresses found on the school website.
 Alternatively, parents may also contact the school by calling 67537114 or by writing a note in your child’s Navalite Compass (Student handbook).
-Individual teachers may also use other modes of communication (for example, Google Classroom).
+Individual teachers may also use other modes of communication (for example, Google Chat).

 ##### <u>Contact Us</u>
 COMING SOON..